DanielMFernandes/CCNA_Course_Notes/Course_Notes/NAT_Dynamic_Part2.md

 DYNAMIC NAT

-- In DYNAMIC NAT, the router dynamically maps inside LOCAL addresses to inside global addresses, as needed
+- In DYNAMIC NAT, the router DYNAMICALLY maps inside local addresses to inside global addresses, as needed
-- An ACL is used to identify WHICH traffic should be translated
+- An ACL is used to identify which traffic should be translated
-    - If the SOURCE IP is PERMITTED; the SOURCE IP will be translated
+    - If the source IP is permitted; the source IP will be translated
-    - If the SOURCE IP is DENIED; the SOURCE IP will NOT be translated
+    - If the source IP is denied; the source IP will NOT be translated

         💡 However, Packet Traffic will NOT be dropped